-- The date of the plan amendment or curtailment, and - The date that the Group recognises related restructuring costs
+- · The date of the plan amendment or curtailment, and - The date that the Company recognises related restructuring costs

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Group recognises the following changes in the net defined benefit obligation under 'cost of sales', 'administration expenses' and 'selling and distribution expenses' in the consolidated statement of profit or loss (by function):
+The Company recognises the following changes in the net defined benefit obligation under 'cost of sales', 'administration expenses' and 'selling and distribution expenses' in the profit and loss account (by function):

-• Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and

-• Net interest expense or income
+- Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and - · Net interest expense or income.